cycle4passion/svelte-attach-gsap/README.md

 </div>
 ```

-IN GSAP the same examples is quite verbose and adds complexity using context to avoid multiple DOM element binding in native GSAP.
+I native GSAP the same examples is quite verbose and adds complexity using context to avoid multiple DOM element binding.

 ```ts
 <script lang="ts">